Creating a Healthy Budget for Your Seattle Apartment

 - Find an apartment with a special on rent or perks like free cable or Wi-Fi.

 Don’t just look at the rental amount when you search for an apartment.
 Make sure you consider all costs before deciding whether you can afford a particular Seattle apartment home or you need to look elsewhere.
+You might want to think about downsizing your life and finding an apartment that fits your exact needs.

 Find Your New Home at ClockTower Apartments in Seattle